syncfusion-content/xamarin-docs/Xamarin/SfListView/HeaderandFooter.md

 ![](SfListView_images/Informations.jpg) ![](SfListView_images/Status.jpg) ![](SfListView_images/Contacts.jpg)

-### Display the Header/Footer in vertical mode when listview is in horizontal mode
+### header and footer in vertical mode when listview in horizontal mode

-[SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) allows to layout the header and footer item in `Vertical` mode with list view items in `Horizontal` mode based on the [Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~Orientation.html).
-You can load the header and footer element with stick to the view, by customizing the `SfListView`.
+By customizing the [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html), layout the header and footer item in `Vertical` mode with listview items in `Horizontal` mode.

-The following code example illustrates, how to creates the header element at the top of the view, footer at bottom of the view and loads the items at the center based on the layout method.
+The following code example illustrates, how to creates the header element at the top of the view, footer at bottom of the view if listview in vertical mode.

 **XAML**